 The Federal Open Market Committee, which sets the course of central bank policy, begins a two-day meeting on June 19.
 The group may address a cooling expansion, slower job growth and the financial crisis in Europe.

 “Will there be enough growth going forward to make material progress on the unemployment rate?”
 Fed Chairman Ben S. Bernanke said in testimony last week to the Joint Economic Committee.
 “That’s the essential decision and the central question that we have who look at.”

 Eight of 13 major retail categories showed sales declines last month, led by building materials merchants, service stations and general merchandise stores, according to today’s Commerce Department report.

 Sales at automobile dealers showed an unexpected gain, in contrast to industry figures, which are the ones used to calculate GDP.
 They climbed 0.8 percent in May after a 0.1 percent increase the prior month.

 Cars and light trucks sold at a 13.7 million annual rate in May, the weakest this year and down from April’s 14.4 million pace, Ward’s Automotive Group data showed.
 Year-over-year gains of 11 percent at General Motors Co.
-(GM) and 30 percent at Chrysler Group LLC trailed analysts’ projections.
+(GM:US) and 30 percent at Chrysler Group LLC trailed analysts’ projections.
 Ford Motor Co.
-(F), the only major automaker who topped estimates with a 13 percent increase in sales, boosted incentives by about $100 per vehicle.
+(F:US), the only major automaker who topped estimates with a 13 percent increase in sales, boosted incentives by about $100 per vehicle.